Tim Soares

-Timothy Luiz Soares (born February 4, 1997) is an American-Brazilian basketball player for the Sydney Kings of the National Basketball League (NBL).
+Timothy Luiz Soares (born February 4, 1997) is an American-Brazilian basketball player for the Capitanes de Arecibo of the Baloncesto Superior Nacional (BSN).
 He played college basketball for The Master's Mustangs before playing professionally in Turkey, Israel, Australia, Puerto Rico and Japan.

 Early life

 Soares was raised in Sao Paulo, Brazil.

 High school career

 Soares attended Mount Baker High School in Deming, Washington.
 Playing for the basketball team, in his senior year in 2015–16, he averaged 16.6 points and 11.3 rebounds per game, and was named All-Northwest Conference, despite playing with a bone chip in his shoulder.

 College career

 Soares attended The Master's University in Santa Clarita, California, and played for The Master's Mustangs.
 As a freshman center in 2016–17, he averaged just over eight points a game.

 As a sophomore in 2017–18, Soares averaged 14.3 points and 8.4 rebounds per game, which was 3rd in the Golden State Athletic Conference (GSAC).
 He led the conference and was 3rd in the nation with 90 blocks.
 He was named All-GSAC, the GSAC Defensive Player of the Year, and Third Team National Association of Intercollegiate Athletics (NAIA) All-American.

 As a junior in 2018–19, Soares averaged just under 15.8 points per game, and 8.8 rebounds (3rd in the GSAC) per game, with a conference-leading 69 blocks (2.1 per game; 8th in the nation), a field goal percentage of 58.8 (6th in the GSAC), and a free throw percentage of 83.2 (3rd in the GSAC).
 Soares was named All-GSAC and GSAC Defensive Player of the Year for the second year in a row, and was an NAIA Division 1 Honorable Mention All-American.

 As a senior in 2019–20, Soares averaged 18.7 points per game (5th in the GSAC), 8.4 rebounds per game (3rd in the GSAC), and led the GSAC for the third consecutive season in blocks, with 62 (5th in the NAIA; 2.2 blocks per game), along with a 56.8% field goal percentage (4th).
 He was named All-GSAC, GSAC Defensive Player of the Year, and NAIA Division I All-American Second-Team for the third straight season.